Last Updated and Reviewed on January 24, 2024 by GagSurgeAdmin | Published: December 5, 2018

 Once you have unplugged all connected devices, look for the reset button either at the back or side of the surge protection device.
 If you are unsure, always refer to the manual that comes with it.

-If there are indeed a reset button, press the button (you may have to press and hold for a few seconds) and wait for the surge protection device to reset itself.
-The power cycling duration may varies between different brands and models.
+If there is indeed a reset button, press the button (you may have to press and hold for a few seconds) and wait for the surge protection device to reset itself.
+The power cycling duration may vary between different brands and models.

-These days, most surge protection unit does not come with reset button.
-Instead, there is a On/Off switch which you are able to conveniently reset the power to the surge protection device.
+These days, most good surge protection units do not come with a reset button.
+Instead, there is an On/Off switch which you are able to conveniently reset the power to the surge protection device.

 Be patient after you turn off or reset surge protector that is purchased a few years back.
-Some old models may have longer boot-up sequence.
+Some old models may have longer boot-up sequences.

 Upon confirmation that everything is running fine, you may start to plug in all the electronic devices that require surge protection.